 I was consumed by this book, and I once again stayed up too late on a school night just to finish it.
 There are several plot threads outside the Bluebeard story–The Underground Railroad, a romance between two slaves, a maid who acts suspiciously, concern over Sophie’s brother’s activities, a potential romance with a young clergyman–all wrap into the story beautifully and kept me absolutely riveted.

 Set in Mississippi in the years before the Civil War, Strands is written to reflect dialogue of the time period.
 Sometimes, I worry about the use of period dialect in young adult books because I fear that only the best readers will understand and enjoy the story.
-That is not the case for Strands; the Victorian-era dialogue is easy to follow and adds to the story’s appeal.
+That is not the case for Strands of Bronze and Gold; the Victorian-era dialogue is easy to follow and adds to the story’s appeal.

 THE BOTTOM LINE: An excellent read for anyone who enjoys gothic horror.
 Highly recommended!